paulmackinlay/state-machine/docs/implementation.md

 As you can see from the
 API, [StateMachineListener](../src/main/java/com/webotech/statemachine/api/StateMachineListener.java)
 is called when the transition to a `State` begins (before any `StateAction`s execute) and when it ends (after all the `StateActions` complete).
-There are also 2 implementations of ' StateMachineListener' that are available.
+There are also 2 implementations of `StateMachineListener` that are available.

 The first implementation
 is [LoggingStateMachineListener](../src/main/java/com/webotech/statemachine/LoggingStateMachineListener.java)
-which will log as the `StateMachine` is used at runtime.
+which will log at runtime as the `StateMachine` is used.
 Here is an example of the log output:

 ```
+Starting transition: _UNINITIALISED_ + _immediate_ = STATE-1
+Transitioned to STATE-1
 Starting transition: STATE-1 + event-1 = STATE-2
 Transitioned to STATE-2
 Starting transition: STATE-2 + event-1 = _END_
 Transitioned to _END_
 ```

-In the output you can see that when the `StateMachine` ends, it transitions to a state called `_END_`, however when configuring the machine you do not explicitly define an end state.
-Actually the `GenericStateMachine` has private `State`s and `StateEvent`s which use reserved names that are used for its internal transitioning logic.
+In the output you can see that when the `StateMachine` starts and ends, it transitions with events and states that you have not explicitly configured.
+This is because `GenericStateMachine` has private `State`s and `StateEvent`s which use reserved names that are used for its internal transitioning logic.
 You will be able to identify the reserved names in logs as they start and end with an underscore.

 The second implementation
 is [MultiConsumerStateMachineListener](../src/main/java/com/webotech/statemachine/MultiConsumerStateMachineListener.java)
 which allows you to add/remove other `StateMachineListener`s in a thread safe manner.
-As an example you may want to both log the `StateMachine`s lifecycle and persist it to a database.
-To do this you can implement a `StateMachineListener` that is responsible for persisting the lifecycle and combine it with the `LoggingStateMachineListener` by adding both to a `MultiConsumerStateMachineListener` which is set on the `StateMachine`.
+As an example, you may want to both log the `StateMachine`s lifecycle and persist it to a database.
+To do this you can implement a `StateMachineListener` that is responsible for persisting the lifecycle and combine it with the `LoggingStateMachineListener` by adding both to a `MultiConsumerStateMachineListener`.
+The `MultiConsumerStateMachineListener` is then set on the `StateMachine`.